xiaoyu961031/OCS-MOFs/README.md

 The repository includes scripts for data preprocessing, model training, and evaluation, employing diversity-adaptable machine learning techniques to ensure model robustness across distinct chemical spaces.
 The models aim to optimize CO2 uptake and selectivity in OCS-MOFs, providing valuable insights into how to design efficient materials for gas separation.

 Referencee upcoming: The work is now under review for submission to Journal of Chemical Theory and Computation.
 Xiaoyu Wu, Ruizheng and Jianwen Jiang*.
-Leveraging Cross-Diversity Machine Learning to Unveil Metal-Organic Frameworks with Open Copper Sites for Biogas Upgrading Accurate and Interpretable Machine Learning with Pore+ Descriptors for Iodide Capture in Metal-Organic Frameworks
+Leveraging Cross-Diversity Machine Learning to Unveil Metal-Organic Frameworks with Open Copper Sites for Biogas Upgrading